Hey Kids (Start Here)

 “Oh there’s time for all of this later.”
 Woolsey leaned forward conspiratorially.
 “How’d it go?”

-With a small smile that Young was pretty sure hid more amusement than it revealed, Teyla innocently took a spoonful of oatmeal and gave Woolsey a small shrug.
+With an innocent smile, Teyla took a spoonful of oatmeal and offered Woolsey a small shrug.

 “What are we talking about?”
 Young asked.

-“Oh, only the most popular leisure activity in the city,” Woolsey said, delighted.
-He motioned at Teyla.
+“Oh, only the most popular leisure activity in the city.”
+Woolsey made a rapid circular hand gesture, his eyes on Teyla.
+“Spill, Ms. Emmagan, please!”

-Young grinned at his Athosian pancakes.
+Young grinned at his Athosian hash.
 “Does the B-team know they’re gonna get broadcast?”

 “We’ll secure the agreement of all parties of course,” Woolsey said.
-“But in my view there’s no need to burden new players with the knowledge of just how popular these streams are.
-Might want to encourage a little practice here and there though, before their debut.”
+“In my view, there’s no need to burden new players with the knowledge of just how popular these streams are.
+Might want to encourage a little practice here and there though, before their debut?”

 Teyla fought a smile and dug her spoon into her bowl of porridge.

 “Teyla!”
-Woolsey whispered, delighted.
-“There’s no need to be so coy.
+Woolsey said, whispery and delighted.
+“There’s no need to be so coy!
 You’re among friends.
 Discreet friends, I might add.”

-But, “They may indeed wish to practice,” is all Teyla said.
+The gold flecks in Teyla’s eyes sparkled with quiet amusement.
+But, “They may indeed wish to practice,” was all she said.

-Young focused on sketching out some structure for himself and his grass-green team.
+Pen in hand, Young sketched out some structure for himself and his grass-green team.

-Pen in hand, he chunked out a rough schedule.
-He’d love to have the resources to put a two man team on their Planetary Asset twenty-four seven, but that was more an emotional stance than a logical one, given the drastically reduced LA threat on Atlantis.
+As he chunked out a rough schedule, he found himself weighing the need for security against the need for skill acquisition.
+Much as he’d love to put a two-man team on their Planetary Asset twenty-four seven, it was an emotional stance given the reduced LA threat on Atlantis.
+And it came with an opportunity cost.

-He needed his team to have the skills to flex to an elite performance level without the usual SGC structure of missions, training, and downtime bonding at O’Malley’s over beer and pool.
+Young needed SG-68 to flex to an elite performance level.
+They needed to gain skills without the benefit of the usual SGC structure of serial missions, regular training, and downtime bonding at O’Malley’s over beer and pool.

 And then there was Eli.

-Young tapped his pen against SG-68’s blocked schedule, torn between writing the kid in versus boxing him out.
+Young tapped his pen against SG-68’s blocked schedule, torn between writing the kid in and boxing him out.

 Box him out, and he’d be throwing wrenches in Young’s plans.